0voice/kernel_memory_management/README.md

 感谢您的支持！

-This REPo collects and organizes the whole network Linux kernel -- memory management module related knowledge.
+This Repo collects and organizes the whole network Linux kernel -- memory management module related knowledge.

 **All data comes from the Internet.
 The so-called take from the Internet, use for the Internet.**